KaiMagnusMueller/figmakit-plugin-ui/README.md

 ---

-_Built on top of [figma-plugin-ds-svelte](https://github.com/thomas-lowry/figma-plugin-ds-svelte) - thanks to the original author!_
+_Built on top of [figma-plugin-ds-svelte](https://github.com/thomas-lowry/figma-plugin-ds-svelte) - thanks to the original author Thomas Lowry!_